fommil/fpmortals/manuscript/backmatter.md

 ~~~~~~~~

 Regular functions can be called in infix position by surrounding their name with
-backticks, and an infix function can be called like a regular function if we
-keep it surrounded by brackets.
+backticks.
 The following are equivalent:

 {lang="text"}
 ~~~~~~~~